Code of Business Conduct for Directors, Officers and Employees

 13. Administration, Compliance and Distribution

 Plurilock’ s Board has established the standards of business conduct contained in this Code.
-This Code shall be referred to each new director, officer and consultant of the Company upon
+This Code shall be distributed to each new director, officer, employee and staff of the Company upon

 Strict adherence to this Code is vital.
 Failure to comply with the standards outlined in this Code will result in disciplinary action up to and including termination of employment, in accordance with applicable employment law.
 Supervisors are required to report any behavior that may be in breach of this Code and must respond appropriately to any reports which they receive.
 Any supervisor who directs or approves or condemns any conduct in violation of this Code, or who has knowledge of such conduct and does not immediately report it, will be subject to disciplinary action, up to and including termination of employment.